ds-brx/TFM-Seminar-Add-On/README.md

 - Use all numeric features (`all_numeric`)
 - Use the default shift column from the paper (`default`)
-- Specify a particular column name
+- Specify a particular column name [TODO]
 - Optionally reduce feature dimensionality using PCA (`use_pca=True`)

 ### Example: